Wear Pants — and Other Advice on How to Prepare for a Virtual Job Fair

 “Many companies that frequent the virtual fairs don’t have recruiting personnel,” South says.
 “So it’s engineers logging on to a virtual fair speaking to other engineers.”

 While the perks of online job fairs are plentiful, there are a few things to keep in mind before logging in and nabbing a job.
 Here’s what you can do to stand out as a candidate.
 Much of this advice can also be applied to general virtual job interviews.

 How to Prepare for a Virtual Career Fair

-It’s easy to overlook preparation for an event that you’ll be attending via computer, probably from the comfort of your home.
+It’s easy to overlook preparation for an interview or event that you’ll be attending via computer, probably from the comfort of your home.
 But don’t mistake the convenience for insignificance; attending one could actually take a little extra planning and practice.
 Here’s how to stand out from the virtual crowd.